| Event logs

 Server ActiveSync is how Exchange communicates with

+mobile devices to tell them email has arrived.
 The first event copied above makes WHAT is happening

 fairly obvious - some other service is sitting on UDP port 2883, which